d-morrison/IntroStatActivities/_book/09-A14-inference-2cat_CI-theory.md

 \newpage

-3. Sketch a graph of the standard normal distribution and use the graph to explain how the R code above is used to find the $z^*$ multiplier.
+3. Sketch a graph of the standard normal distribution and use the graph to explain how the R code is used to find the $z^*$ multiplier.

 \vspace{1.5in}